 But those same advertisers can run the 30-second commercial they normally would in a sponsored tweet or Instagram post, or Facebook post and potentially reach more people.
 The ability to share those posts and hit different regions or age groups are incredibly powerful and overlooked by so many.

-How Players Benefit from March Madness Buzz
+How Players Benefit

 When name, image, and likeness legislation went into effect on July 1, 2021, it changed the game, particularly in the NCAA Tournament.
 Those players who hit iconic shots – think Valparaiso’s Bryce Drew draining a 3-pointer to beat Ole Miss – can then use those moments to profit off themselves.